marko-js/community/proposals/0000-surface-async-stream-errors-to-http.md

 ## Drawbacks

 So far, Marko is totally agnostic as to what kind of stream it’s outputting to.
-You could use it to stream to a file, or something really unexpected like an FTP stream transmission or a chat protocol.
+You could use it to stream to a file, a UNIX pipe, or something really unexpected like an FTP stream transmission or a chat protocol.

 It’s possible the server runtime might expose a different method to avoid breaking such cases, like `template.streamToHttp()`.